 Remember the time when we were lobbying heavily for bike lanes in the Philippines?
 Is it finally happening?
 Slowly but surely, we’re seeing cities integrating bike lanes on their roads.
 Hopefully, every city in the country follows suit.
 And happens in our lifetime!

-As early as 2016, House Bill #263, also known as the Bike Lanes Act of 2016, was filed in the congress.
+As early as 2016,.
 The bill’s goal, aside from bike lanes, was to also establish bike parking and other infrastructure needed to support the lanes.
 Unfortunately, up to now, H.B. #263 continues to remain only as a bill.

 With the power of the internet, the City of Iloilo made waves when its two lane, elevated, 20 kilometer bike lane from downtown Iloilo to the International Airport went viral on social media.

 It wasn’t long until other cities followed suit.
 See below for the list of cities going all out in supporting sustainable means of transportation.
 Biking is not only FREE, but a great way to exercise as well!